 General issues for health economists and health research funders

 Some of the issues we have discussed in the context of the development of our model or health economic modelling in mental health are potentially relevant to health economists and funders of health economic research more generally.
 Proactive measures by funders to encourage more accountable, reusable and updatable health economic models is not a need confined to mental health.
 For example, funders have been encouraged to support methodological innovation to improve model transferability [100].
-However, funders also need credible proposals to support and this is an area for health economists interested in MOSHEMs to prioritize.
+However, funders also need credible proposals to support and this is an area for health economists interested in MOSCEMs to prioritize.
 Health economists could use existing and new special interest groups to identify opportunities and enablers of more collaborative approaches to model development, potentially as the basis for future funding proposals.

-Adopting MOSHEMs will expand the type of skillset typically engaged in health economic modelling projects, with a much greater role for data-scientists, software engineers and online community builders.
+Adopting MOSCEMs will expand the type of skillset typically engaged in health economic modelling projects, with a much greater role for data-scientists, software engineers and online community builders.
 The requirement for these roles should be incorporated into project proposals.
-Not all efforts by health economists to promote MOSHEMs need to depend on the decisions of research funders.
+Not all efforts by health economists to promote MOSCEMs need to depend on the decisions of research funders.
 Releasing selected subsets of unmaintained model artefacts in open source repositories is still better than not providing access to any code and data and can typically be accomplished within existing project budgets.
-Developing knowledge and skills of MOSHEMS can be advanced by making small contributions (e.g. improvements to documentation, code contributions) to open source projects.
+Developing knowledge and skills of MOSCEMS can be advanced by making small contributions (e.g. improvements to documentation, code contributions) to open source projects.
 Our project website [58] includes details of multiple ways to contribute to ready4.

 Conclusion